moby/moby/docs/reference/commandline/dockerd.md

 The following standard Docker features are currently incompatible when running a Docker daemon with user namespaces enabled:

- - sharing PID or NET namespaces with the host (`--pid=host` or `--network=host`)
+ - sharing PID or NET namespaces with the host (`--pid=host` or `--net=host`)
- - A `--read-only` container filesystem (this is a Linux kernel restriction against remounting with modified flags of a currently mounted filesystem when inside a user namespace)
- - external (volume or graph) drivers which are unaware/incapable of using daemon user mappings
  - Using `--privileged` mode flag on `docker run` (unless also specifying `--userns=host`)

 In general, user namespaces are an advanced feature and will require coordination with other capabilities.
 For example, if volumes are mounted from the host, file ownership will have to be pre-arranged if the user or administrator wishes the containers to have expected access to the volume contents.
+Note that when using external volume or graph driver plugins, those external software programs must be made aware of user and group mapping ranges if they are to work seamlessly with user namespace support.

 Finally, while the `root` user inside a user namespaced container process has many of the expected admin privileges that go along with being the superuser, the